 All Union County Rural Fire Chiefs,

 Union County fire protection agencies are in the process of revising the 2005 CWPP.
-The update is a collaborative effort by a core group of following participants: Union County Emergency Service, Oregon Department of Forestry, Wallowa-Whitman and Umatilla National Forest Fire Management, Bureau of Land Management, Union County Fire Defense Board.
+The update is a collaborative effort by a core group of the following participants: Union County Emergency Service, Oregon Department of Forestry, Wallowa-Whitman and Umatilla National Forests, Bureau of Land Management, and Union County Fire Defense Board.
 The updates are intended to meet changing conditions in several arenas including on the ground environmental conditions, new guidance and policy direction, continued shifting demographics of the area, and technological advances.
 In addition, the update will reflect accomplishments that have occurred since the 2005 version.

 The CWPP core group has begun assessing the County utilizing the most current data available through the West Wide Risk Assessment, a recently completed assessment of 17 western states and local existing data.
-We invite and hope to see you at our meetings when we begin working with the WUI(s) within your jurisdiction area.

 It is our intention to collectively work with all rural fire departments and their community members through partnership in developing the CWPP.
 Through this partnership a holistic approach toward community fire protection is the desired outcome.
 Using the new National Cohesive Wildfire Strategy as a planned approach, we have incorporated the three key goals as our foundation for achieving the new CWPP.